cameronsamuels/marqueetitle/README.md

 - Pause the scrolling and then resume back to where it left off
 - Stop the scrolling and reset to the normal position

 # Get started
 First download [bin/marquee.js](bin/marquee.js) to your code folder.
-Then use this code relatively in your app:
+Then use this code relatively in your app for basic usage:

 ### HTML
 ```html